jaybarra/eval-tools/docs/index.md

                  :port 8880
                  :join? false}}
 ```

+#### CMR Configuration
+A CMR config map consists of a map of maps.

+Eval Tools allows for multiple CMR clients to be configured simulaneously.
+Each CMR connection should be placed into the `:instances` map of `:app/cmr`.
+The identifier should be a keyword.
+A corresponding configuration map should be the value.

+The configuration map must include

++ `:url`
++ `:echo-token`

+And may optionally include a `:endpoints` map to override the `:url` specified earlier.
+This endpoints map is useful when CMR is deployed locally in development mode or not hosted behind a reverse proxy or load-balancer.
+The endpoints should be a map consisting of the appropriate service name followed by the url of the service.
+See the above configuration for example

 #### Aero config tags
 To set properties from the environment, use the `#env` keyword followed by the environment variable.